nivshcherb/pong-ject/doc/3_graphics.md

 Clean   |   Set the pixels held by TermSurface to some default value.
 Draw    |   Print each pixel with it's color using ANSI escape code.
 Setting the background color and printing a space character should do the trick.

-Improve the visuals and your *Draw()* method by including 2 pixels in each character. ▀ is you friend.

 ## Testing

 Test TermSurface and make sure everything is working correctly.
 Finding bugs at this point will save you time when the project becomes more complicated.